technewb/hello-world/readme.txt

 Hello,

-I am really cool

-But I am not sure about that
+This is my practice git.
+I am learning how to use version control.